PigeonProtocolConsortium/pigeon-spec/README.md

 In summary, Pigeon protocol offers benefits above what a traditional sneakernet can provide.
 A Pigeon protocol message:

- * Is automatiaclly backed up by peers and peers-of-peers (gossip).
+ * Is automatically backed up by peers and peers-of-peers (gossip).
  * Cannot be forged by malicious parties.
  * Cannot be altered by anyone except the author.